wrightcameron/sql-handleDuplicate-Example/README.md

 * \dt - list tables
 * \d \d+ \<table name> - describe table name

-More commands can be found with `man psql` or searching oneline, but the ones above are the most common I use.
+More commands can be found with `man psql` or searching online, but the ones above are the most common I use.

 ### Creating Schema